 INSIDER DEALING POLICY

 Insider dealing or trading is defined as the purchase or sale of the Company’s securities affected by or on behalf of a person with knowledge of relevant but non-public material information regarding the Company.
 The Insider Dealing Policy aims to prevent insider dealing of securities, to ensure transparency and fairness in dealing with all stakeholders of the Group, and to maintain the confidentiality of price sensitive information.
-The policy sets out the definitions of “securities”, “information”, “insider”; the prohibitions under the Capital Markets and Services Act, 2007; and the reporting and disclosure requirements for all Directors, senior management and employees of the Group with regard to their dealings in securities, if deemed necessary.
+The policy sets out the definition of “securities”, “information”, “insider”; the prohibitions under the Capital Markets and Services Act, 2007; and the reporting and disclosure requirements for all Directors, senior management and employees of the Group with regard to their dealings in securities, if deemed necessary.

 BOARD REMUNERATION POLICY